chriskotza/my-stock-manager/README.md

 # My Stock Manager for WooCommerce

 **My Stock Manager** is a WordPress plugin specifically designed for WooCommerce stores.
 It simplifies the process of managing stock levels for products sold in physical stores, ensuring that online inventory remains accurate and up-to-date.
-With a user-friendly interface in the WooCommerce admin section, store managers can easily adjust stock quantities based on in-store sales, returns, or other stock changes.

 ## Key Features